Ferdi265/flow3r-scalar/README.md

 Select at which petal the root note of the current scale should be located.
 The petal that will play the root of the current scale is marked with a triangle (▲).

+This menu is indicated by a square (◼) next to the bottom right petal.

 - tilt left: increase offset
 - tilt right: decrease offset